vanruesc/stay/README.md

 </html>
 ```

-then the the server response to the request made by Stay has to look like this:
+then the server response to the request made by Stay has to look like this:

 ```javascript
 {